dansmyers/ComputerOrganizationAndArchitecture/README.md

 2. Shows real understanding and application of the course material.
 3. Completed on time in the required format.

 For programming assignments, you must make a fair attempt on every problem.
-For the exams, you must **pass the exam** by earning at least 60% to receive credit.

 ### Letter Grades